Capture more than just a moment,

 The Honorable Lawson E Thomas (1898-1989) Memorial Corporate Painting

-He retired from the bench in 1961 and returned to private practice until he passed in 1989.
+Judge Thomas retired from the bench in 1961 and returned to private practice, continuing to influence the legal landscape until his passing in 1989.

 18″ X 24″